ScilifelabDataCentre/pathogens-portal/content/english/dashboards/covid_quantification/_index.md

 Beside respiratory droplets and aerosols, SARS-CoV-2 viral particles, like many other human coronaviruses, are also excreted in the stools of infected individuals.
 This enables the possibility for SARS-CoV-2 virus to be detected in wastewater and population-level infection trends of COVID-19 to be followed by wastewater-based epidemiology (WBE).

 The data presented on this page is generated in the SLU (Swedish University of Agricultural Sciences) laboratories of SEEC (Swedish Environmental Epidemiology Center).
 The data and visualisation on this page are usually updated weekly, typically on Mondays.
-For a comprehensive understanding, please refer to the [Methods](#methods) section.
-For general overview about wastewater surveillance please visit [Wastewater-based epidemiology in Sweden](/dashboards/wastewater_background/)
+Please refer to the [Methods](#methods) for details on measurements and calculations.
+All related dashboards can be found on the [Wastewater Surveillance](/dashboards/topics/wastewater-surveillance/) page, and sampling sites and project details are available in the [Wastewater Monitoring Background](/dashboards/wastewater_background/).

 <div class="alert alert-info">
 <b>Important Note:</b></br>